Loading...

 • Observability: SLOs and failure taxonomy make improvement compounding.

-If you adopt one thing this quarter, start with Voice → Guidance → Proof on a single, well-scoped job type.
 Baseline, instrument, A/B, and iterate weekly.
 The 25–35% callback reduction isn’t a moonshot—it’s a byproduct of removing friction and ambiguity where techs feel it most.

 Call to action: If you’d like a reference flow, SLO template, or a pilot plan tailored to your fleet, reach out—let’s make first-time fix the norm, not the exception.